rsandrade/Litecoin-br/Xadrez.md

 # Xadrez
 **Open Source solution for e-commerce store that accepts BTC and LTC**

-*This guide is not finished yet (I expect to put images and detail step-by-step the setup).
+*This guide is not finished yet (I expect to put images and describe everything step-by-step).
 At this stage you can get good ideas and directions to build your own e-store.
 If consider this useful, contribute with some lites to LTC address: [LdMwrnsBoggWVcHcM7yeg242e8QqetYAzU](litecoin:LdMwrnsBoggWVcHcM7yeg242e8QqetYAzU)*

 ## Introduction